 Q: Why do you hate children?

 Paul: They carry disease, make noise, and pay concession price.
+JK, we don't hate children, we hate bad children and the parents who spawn them.

 Q: What's different this year?

-Paul: New magic, Live music, more tears (from me - backstage).
+Paul: New magic, live music, more tears (from me - backstage).

 Paul: I lost a bet.